 "The Third Mind" tells a story about Modernism, as two kinds of estheticism.
 It begins with a love of transience and sudden illumination.
 It ends with meditations on death and magic, befitting the Guggenheim—to quote Updike again, a museum on "the plan of a recently dead American wizard."
 It also ends in 1989, just as American art was about to shift from Postmodernism into chaos and Japan from an economic "miracle" into its lost decade.
 Cultural influences did not yet mean wide-eyed girls, cartoon explosions, and Takashi Murakami.
 Still, even meditation lets in personalities, excess, and noise.

 The exhibition has some wonderful discoveries.
 Arthur Wesley Dow could easily have painted his 1904 August Moon half a century later.
 Milton Avery would have envied its simple shapes and saturated red and blue.
 Red and black overlays scar a 1943 bird by Morris Graves, the Seattle-area painter, but also bring to life its skeletal form and its claws like table forks.
-Here Pollock really does mimic calligraphy, and it takes him in the opposite direction from his thin, black tracery.
+Here Pollock really does mimic calligraphy much like many a Chinese American artist today, and it takes him in the opposite direction from his thin, black tracery.
 Thick red drips from a loaded brush seem almost readable and almost human, and enamel shades just one of seven canvases like a dark cloud.

 Mostly, though, the show's story lies in the noise.
 La Monte Young and Marian Zazeela douse their 1962 Dream House—which has migrated uptown from Tribeca for the duration—in a very loud hum, like a car alarm for art.
 James Turrell programs LEDs so that their brightness responds to one's movements.
 I thought that the shadow moved regularly from left to right and back, until a friend and I tried going at the same time in opposite directions.
 It followed each of us.
 I did not want to meditate on time and eternity, but to download the program.